 - Not conducting background checks on drivers or employees before hiring

 A New York truck accident attorney from our team can investigate the circumstances around the wreck to help determine if a third party can be held liable.
+Third-party compensation can make up the difference if a liable driver’s insurance isn’t enough to cover your needs.

 The State and Federal Laws for Truck Driver Conduct